stucchio/Homepage/content/p_a_statistical_myth.rst

 The most important fact to note is that "statistical myth" does *not* mean that the quantity cannot be used for practical purposes.
 The vast majority of mechanical engineers, chemists, meteorologists and others can safely use the theory of pressure without ever worrying about the fact that air is actually made up of individual particles.
 (One major exception is mechanical engineers doing microfluidics, where the volumes are small enough that individual atoms become important.)
 If the theory of pressure says that your boiler may explode, your best bet is to move away from it.

-Rather, "statistical myth" merely means that the macroscale quantity is not intrinsic, but can be explained in terms of microscopic quantities.
+Rather, "statistical myth" merely means that the macroscale quantity is not some intrinsic property of the gas but can instead be explained in terms of microscopic quantities.
 This is important to scientists and others doing fundamental research.
 Understanding how the macroscale is derived from the microscale is useful in predicting behaviors when the standard micro-to-macro assumptions fail (e.g., in our pressure example above, what happens when N is small).

 As this applies to IQ, Shalizi and Taleb are mostly just saying, "the theory of *g* is wrong because the brain is made out of neurons, and neurons are made of atoms!"
 The latter claim is absolutely true.
 A neuron is made out of atoms and it's behavior can potentially be understood purely by modeling the individual atoms it's made out of.
 Similarly, the brain is made out of neurons, and it's behavior can potentially be predicted simply by modeling the neurons that comprise it.